textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 </txp:linklist>
 ~~~

-(Note we’re not using core short-tags in this case, as described previously, but you could just as readily.)
+(Note we're not using core short-tags in this case, as described previously, but you could just as readily.)

 That block of markup is fewer characters overall.
-In this case we’ve used a different combination of Textpattern tags to target the data values we want from the links, notably the `linklist` container tag, and we’ve removed the wrapping `aside` tags (HTML tags).
+In this case we've used a different combination of Textpattern tags to target the data values we want from the links, notably the `linklist` container tag, and we've removed the wrapping `aside` tags (HTML tags).

 But we need those wrapping HTML tags, so we need to use the concept of markup integration on the associated output tag to define the HTML as a global attribute (i.e. `wraptag="aside"`):